-- Community health fever screening: mean ear temperature >37.7 oC, or medial canthus temperature readings > 38 oC.

-8.7 Findings not yet sufficiently recognized due to lack of consensus or as a result of having no basis in the medical literature include those related to visceral disease not already specified, paraspinal changes for immune system disease, external carotid findings for cerebral vascular, carotid, and coronary artery disease, non-vascular cardiac disease (such a mitral valve disease), metabolic diseases such as diabetes, and laboratory abnormalities.
+- Community health fever screening: mean ear temperature >37.7°C, or medial canthus temperature readings > 38°C. A blackbody temperature standard to frequently calibrate the thermal camera is essential for fever detection due to the inherent drift of standard thermal imagers. - Forensic Evaluations: finger print detection after applying steam to blood stained cloth, domestic violence applications including contusion, trauma detection, and strangulation. - 8.7.
+Findings not yet sufficiently recognized due to lack of consensus or as a result of having no basis in the medical literature include those related to visceral disease not already specified, paraspinal changes for immune system disease, external carotid findings for cerebral vascular, carotid, and coronary artery disease, non-vascular cardiac disease (such a mitral valve disease), metabolic diseases such as diabetes, and laboratory abnormalities.
 Any reference to medical conditions on a thermal image that may be misleading or construed as having been diagnosed as a result of a shown thermal signature should be avoided.

-If the interpreting thermologist feels a finding may have relevance also construes that it may within the scope of section 8.7 may report the finding as long as the following parameters are included in the report of findings: 1) the findings is described by using anatomical verbiage for description purposes of the findings location only, 2) it is clearly stated in the description of the finding that it is being correlated to viscera for localization and positioning purposes only, and 3) it is clearly stated that thermal imaging has not been substantiated and can only serve in an adjunctive capacity for these conditions.
+If the interpreting thermologist feels that a finding may have relevance however also construes that it may fall within the scope of section 8.7 then he/she may report the finding as long as the following verbiage is included in the report: 1) it is clearly stated in the description of the finding that it is being correlated to viscera for localization and positioning purposes only, and 2) it is clearly stated that thermal imaging for this application has not been substantiated and can only serve in an adjunctive capacity.

-GUIDELINE 9: CONTINUING EDUCATION
+GUIDELINE 9: CONTINUING PROFES-SIONAL EDUCATION